gentics/mesh-ui/README.md

 This is not a hard rule and there are the following valid exceptions:

 * Certain JavaScript patterns are not easy to express without falling back on `!`, for example when working with JavaScript Maps
- (See this discusion: https://github.com/Microsoft/TypeScript/issues/9619).
+ (See this discussion: https://github.com/Microsoft/TypeScript/issues/9619).
 So we do not ban its use, but it should be a last resort.
 * In spec files we are less strict, since we are often purposefully constructing partial mock objects or creating non-null states explicitly, so `!` is okay in specs in general if they cannot be easily avoided.